Connecting RSC catalogues to the INSPIRE geoportal

 Thanks in advance,

-#6 Updated by Angelo Quaglia over 1 year ago
+#6 Updated by Angelo Quaglia about 2 years ago

 1) That is correct, but please note that since the multplicity of the <srv:serviceType> element is 1, you have to replace the value "OGC:WMS" with "view" which might not be understood by some non-INSPIRE clients